sudeepdas/flipper/README.md

 An FFT and power spectrum tool, implementing the core concepts from Das, Hajian and Spergel (2008) http://arxiv.org/abs/0809.1092v1

+Plus, Flipper has awesome visualization tools based on Matplotlib.

 Flipper has become one of the most heavily used base codes in the Atacama Cosmology Telescope collaboration and led to a slew of papers with over 300 citations.